JuliaPlots/AbstractPlotting.jl/paper.md

 The following example illustrates a few key features of `Makie.jl`:
 Both plots use Julia's multiple dispatch to visualize functions directly over given intervals or ranges.
 The layout is non-trivial, as a legend is placed above the left axis, which conforms to its width automatically, while both are aligned with the right axis and its colorbar placed below.
-The figure title is added not with a specialized function, but via the ordinary layout mechanism.
+The figure title is added not with a specialized function, but via the ordinary layout mechanism, which hints at the flexibility that users have when placing elements in a figure.

 ```julia
 using GLMakie